Posted: 1/31/2013 | January 31st, 2013

 - Independent volunteering: Independent volunteering is ideal for long-term travelers and those on a flexible round-the-world trip who don’t know when or where they might be traveling.
 There’s usually little or no facilitation, so you must arrange all travel, accommodation, and food.
 In exchange, the fees are low or free.
 You’re traditionally working directly with the project or organization on a very hands-on level.

 - Placement companies: Middlemen take a fee to match you with a specific type of volunteer project and usually offer a medium level of facilitation.
 Ideal for very specific or niche volunteer experiences and either short or long time commitments.

-- Social enterprises: All travelers can support the small businesses working within their own local communities for change.
+- Social enterprises: All travelers can support the small businesses working in their own local communities for change.
 If you can only volunteer for a very short time, consider nixing the volunteering and instead infusing your money into local communities as you travel.
-Volunteering is not always the right choice on every trip but you can still do good by choosing restaurants, shops, and business with an underlying social mission.
+Volunteering is not always the right choice on every trip, but you can still do good by choosing restaurants, shops, and business with an underlying social mission.

 Step Three: Research Organizations in Your Interest Area

 These websites allow you to sort and sift through the whole gamut of types of volunteering (conservation, teaching, medical, etc.) and requirements (family, timing, location).
-For now, simply fill your spreadsheet or folder with projects that excite you and in the next step we’ll look at vetting potential volunteer projects.
+For now, simply fill your spreadsheet or folder with projects that excite you, and in the next step we’ll look at vetting potential volunteer projects.

 - Go Overseas: This site collates volunteering placements from many companies and returns a lot of variety in the search results.

-- Idealist.org: A large database that occasionally returns some fantastic small, niche organizations.
+- Idealist.org: A large database that occasionally returns some fantastic, small, niche organizations.

 - Volunteer HQ: Very fair placement fees even with the refundable registration fee taken into account, and they seem to choose projects with a long-term community approach.